Singularities and asymptotics of solutions of the Chandrasekhar-Hailton-Jacobi equation

 \bth{Th4} Assume $N\geq 2$ and $q>1$.
 If $u\in C^2(\overline B_\gr\setminus\{0\})$ satisfies \bel{Na-21} -\Gd u +m|\nabla u|^q\geq e^u\quad\text{in }B_{\gr}\setminus\{0\}, \ee then there exists $C=C(N,q,m,u)$ such that \bel{Na-22} e^{\gm(r)}\leq Cr^{-\max\{2,q\}}\quad\text{for all }0<r\leq\frac\gr2, \ee where $\dsps\gm(r)=\min_{|x|=r}u(x)$. \es

 Our main result in the case $1<q<2$ is a precise description of the behaviour of solutions of $(\ref{Na-1})$ near $0$.
-This behaviour depends strongly of sign of these solutions: the positive ones behave like the singular solutions of the Emden equations, while the negative ones like the solutions of the Riccati equation.
+This behaviour depends strongly of sign of these solutions: the positive ones behave like the singular solutions of the Chandrasekhar-Emden equations, while the negative ones like the solutions of the viscous Hamilton-Jacobi equation.

 \bth{Th5} Assume $1<q<2$ and $N\geq 3$.
 If $u$ is a solution of $(\ref{Na-1})$ such that $|x|^2e^u$ is uniformly bounded in $B_\gr$.
 Then